-Correx® totes / containers tailored to your exact requirements
+Correx® tote containers tailored to your exact requirements

-The new Q Grip handle system enables the manufacture of cost effective and durable totes in practically any size.
-The elimination of wasted space during transit, handling and / or storage can lower costs and improve productivity.
+The new Q Grip handle system enables the manufacture of cost-effective and durable totes in practically any size.
+Eliminating wasted space during transit, handling and storage can lower your costs and improve productivity.

-The innovative design adds additional strength compared to standard Correx® totes and enables them to be safely stacked.
-The durable Correx® construction also provides the perfect balance between durability, costs, and longevity too.
-Read More
+The innovative design adds additional strength compared to standard Correx® totes and allows you to stack them safely.
+The durable Correx® construction also perfectly balances durability, costs, and longevity.
+Read more

-- No obligation (and no pressure) quotes for any picking bins
+- No obligation (and no pressure) quotes for any handling containers.